positroncascade/PyAero/README.md

 * 1.0
     * Meshes can be generated now.
-    * Export available in AVL-FIRE format and SU2 format
+    * Export available in AVL-FIRE, SU2 and GMESH formats

 * 0.9
     * GUI is almost ready, at least ready to be able to do meaningful work